-- promote the economically efficient production and supply of electricity and electricity related services in the South West interconnected system (Wholesale Market Objective (a)), by helping to ensure that proposed significant capital expenditures of the IMO and System Management during a Review Period are assessed by the ERA in the same manner as capital expenditures that are part of proposed costs for the three-yearly Allowable Revenue Determination; and - contribute to the minimisation of the long-term cost of electricity supplied to consumers from the South West interconnected system (Wholesale Market Objective (d)), by increasing the level of scrutiny of costs incurred by the IMO and System Management that are ultimately passed on to consumers by Market Participants.
+- promote the economically efficient production and supply of electricity and electricity related services in the South West interconnected system by helping to ensure that proposed significant capital expenditures of the IMO and System Management during a Review Period are assessed by the ERA in the same manner as capital expenditures that are part of proposed costs for the three-yearly Allowable Revenue Determination. - contribute to the minimisation of the long-term cost of electricity supplied to consumers from the SWIS by increasing the level of scrutiny of costs incurred by the IMO and System Management that are ultimately passed on to consumers by Market Participants.